Akash-Debnath/Software-Design-Architecture/README.md

-# SoftwareDesignArchitectureLab1825037
+# Software Design Architecture

-Software Design and Architecture Lab course for BSSE, NSTU (2017-18)
+#### This is a full documentation where every steps of software design and architecture described furnished way.